MontaVista-OpenSourceTechnology/meta-apacheconf/README.md

 /etc/apache2/httpd.conf will have cgid_module uncommented by the webif package.

-By default /etc/selinux/config shoule have:
+By default /etc/selinux/config should have:
   SELINUX=permissive

 Scripts are in /usr/libexec/apache2/modules/cgi-bin.
 In that